Evaluation Center

 Psychosexual Evaluation

 The Psychosexual Evaluation takes place over three days on an outpatient basis.
-The focus of this evaluation is sexual behavior (e.g., sexual compulsivity) or professional boundary crossings.
+The focus of this evaluation is comprehensive and encompasses a wide variety of issues, but includes specialized assessment of potentially problematic sexual behaviors (e.g., sexual compulsivity) as well as both sexual and non-sexual boundary issues.

 The Psychosexual Evaluation has several components including: addiction assessment, psychiatric assessment, lab work, history and physical, psychological evaluation and testing, collateral information gathering, specific testing for sexual dependency issues, neuropsychological screening, and polygraph testing.